 US Health Insurance Regulator Leaving to Take a Job at UnitedHealth Care As Vice President of the Optum Division – Moving to the “For Profit Side” With Business Intelligence Algorithm Dollars To Review

-Meanwhile back at the ranch, HHS Secretary Sebelius is counting on algorithms only while the powerful folks formerly imagein government leave and move over to the “for profit” side and they will have an advantage for sure at United as these folks bring with them knowledge as to how the government operates or doesn’t operate on the other side.
+Meanwhile back at the ranch, HHS Secretary Sebelius is counting on algorithms only while the powerful folks formerly in government leave and move over to the “for profit” side and they will have an advantage for sure at United as these folks bring with them knowledge as to how the government operates or doesn’t operate on the other side.
 This kind of reminds me of the PBS 4 part documentary to where they spoke with former brokers who made a lot of money and they all admitted they were given the tasks to “find loopholes” so they could make even more money.
 Watch this PBS 4 part video series on Wall Street

 HHS Secretary Sebelius Still Looking for Tech Breakthroughs To Save the Day